 Tom Kelly, a career member of the Senior Foreign Service, joined the Bureau of Political-Military Affairs in August 2011.
-As Acting Assistant Secretary, Mr. Kelly oversees overall Bureau operations and directly supervises the Office of Security Negotiations and Agreements; the Office of the Coordinator for Counter-Piracy and Maritime Security; and the Office of the Coordinator for the Foreign Policy Advisors Program.
+As Principal Deputy Assistant Secretary, Mr. Kelly oversees overall Bureau operations and directly supervises the Office of Security Negotiations and Agreements; the Office of the Coordinator for Counter-Piracy and Maritime Security; and the Office of the Coordinator for the Foreign Policy Advisors Program.

 Mr. Kelly entered the U.S. Foreign Service in 1985.
 He has served in U.S. Missions in San Salvador (1985-1987), Santiago (1990-1993), Paris (1994-1998), Quito (2000-2003), Vilnius (2004-2007), Buenos Aires (2007-2010), and São Paulo (2010-2011).
 In both Vilnius and Buenos Aires, he served as Deputy Chief of Mission in the U.S. Embassies in those capitals.
 In São Paulo, Mr. Kelly served as Principal Officer and Consul General in one of the world’s largest U.S. consulates.
 He also worked in the State Department's Bureau of Economic and Business Affairs (1988-1990) and the Office of the U.S. Trade Representative (1998-2000).